 Successful conservation is always the result of great teamwork.
 We collaborate with local communities, national authorities, and conservation organizations.
 Our partners make our conservation work possible.

-- Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+- Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection

 - Fondation Segré